How does Ethereum work?

 Smart contracts usually transact using ether, but it’s possible you may have heard before that different cryptocurrencies also exist on the Ethereum blockchain (don’t worry if this is news to you).
 These are known as ERC-20 tokens.

 Cryptocurrencies that exist on the Ethereum blockchain that adhere to ERC-20 standards are known as ‘ERC-20 tokens’.
 ERC-20 stands for Ethereum Request for Comment-20, although the 20 has no significant meaning.
 The standard was created to provide users with an easier way of storing, using, and transferring cryptocurrencies created on the Ethereum blockchain.

 ERC-20 tokens are their own cryptocurrencies, separate from ether, and they are often used to fulfill a particular purpose.
 For example, one ERC-20 token might be used specifically as points in a loyalty program, and another might function as a discounting platform (like Groupon).
 Think of these tokens as cryptocurrencies with a specific purpose; whereas you might use bitcoin or ether to pay for a wide variety of things, you’re more likely to find an ERC-20 token specifically designed for betting on eSports or transacting with lower fees on a specific platform.

 Almost anything can be created as an ERC-20 token, by anyone, which is why more than 10,000 exist at present.

 Mining is the process that verifies the legitimacy of ether transactions and adds them to the Ethereum blockchain in the form of new blocks.

-Remember the football players from the game in section 1c, who kept score of the game without the need for a referee?
+Remember the football players from the game in section 1c of our blockchain 101 guide, who kept score of the game without the need for a referee?
 They are the miners: the users of the blockchain who verify transactions without a central authority calling the shots.